Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 “We will not divide the Greeks in order to unite the (Macedonians),” he said.

-Opposition is even stronger in Greece’s north, where Greek and Bulgarian guerrillas fought a bitter four-year war in the early 20th century for dominance over Orthodox Christian populations in then Ottoman-held Macedonia.
+Opposition is even stronger in Greece’s north, where Greek and Bulgarian guerrillas fought a bitter four-year war in the early 20th century for predominance among Orthodox Christians in then Ottoman-held Macedonia.

-“Let me remind you that your debt is to the homeland, not to your leader,” conservative MP Vassilis Kikilias told government deputies on Saturday.

-“Greeks lying dead on Macedonian soil look upon you with anger,” he said.
+Two short wars were then fought in 1912 and 1913 between the Balkan states and the Ottoman Empire to end six centuries of rule from Istanbul, with atrocities committed by both sides.

 In a paradox, Tsipras’ nationalist coalition partners, the Independent Greeks party, are expected to support the government on Saturday but reject the Macedonia deal whenever it goes to a vote.